Bioconductor/BiocWorkshops2019/README.md

 4. Number **3** requires package chapter installation before vignette build or `build_vignettes=TRUE` when building the package.
 5. Use only one top-level section (`#`), for the title of your workshop.
 All other sections must be second-level (`##`) or lower.
 You may find the [usage section of the Bookdown documentation](https://bookdown.org/yihui/bookdown/usage.html) helpful for background.
+6. Do not use `BiocStyle` functionality.
+The style will be based on bookdown/gitbook.

 ### DESCRIPTION